 Think the glass ceiling’s as bad as it gets for business women?
 Try being old!

-A few days ago, a statistic circulated on Twitter that some people greeted with great excitement.
+A statistic circulated on Twitter once that a lot of women greeted with great excitement.
 According to Prowess 2.0* just over half of all self-employed people are women – evidence that women are overtaking men in entrepreneurship.

 But whilst it is true that increasing numbers of women are starting a business, I don’t think these figures tell the full story.

 Only the other day I was chatting to a self-employed woman who was slightly older.
 She told me a story I’m most familiar with.